The Emotions: Above and beyond

 The group then joined up with Columbia Records where an association with Maurice White of Earth, Wind & Fire brought them their greatest level of success.
 With White and Charles Stepney on production, The Emotions issued in 1976 their third studio album Flowers on Columbia Records.
-Flowers rose to No.5 upon the Billboard Top R&B/Hip-Hop Albums chart and No. 45 on the Billboard 200.
+Flowers rose to No. 5 upon the Billboard Top R&B/Hip-Hop Albums chart and No. 45 on the Billboard 200.
 The album was also certified Gold in the US by the RIAA.
 The LP's title track got to No. 16 on the Billboard Hot R&B Songs chart.
 Another single called "I Don't Wanna Lose Your Love" rose to No. 4 on the Billboard Dance Club Songs chart and No. 13 on the Billboard Hot R&B Songs chart.

 Following Charles Stepney's death in 1976, White took over producing the Emotions.
-During 1977 the group issued their follow up album entitled Rejoice The album reached No. 1 on the Billboard Top R&B Albums chart and No. 7 on the Billboard 200 chart.
+During June 1977 the group issued their follow up album entitled Rejoice.
+The album reached No. 1 on the Billboard Top R&B Albums chart and No. 7 on the Billboard 200 chart.
 Rejoice has also been certified Platinum in the US by the RIAA.

 With the LP came the single “Don't Ask My Neighbors" which got to the top ten on the Billboard R&B singles charts.
 Another song called "Best of My Love" reached No. 1 on the Billboard Pop and R&B charts and won a Grammy for Best R&B Performance By a Duo or Group with Vocals, as well as an American Music Award for Favorite Soul/R&B Single.
 "Best of My Love" has also been certified Platinum in the US by the RIAA.

+A compilation album entitled Sunshine was, in November 1977, released by Stax.
+Sunshine got to No. 39 on the US Billboard Top Soul Albums chart.
+Dave Marsh of Rolling Stone found the album "is harder edged, more classically soulful than (Rejoice)."
+John Shearlaw of Record Mirror exclaimed "Old Emotions, new Emotions-they're just as good."
+Covers of Bill Withers's "Ain't No Sunshine" and Carla Thomas's "Gee Whiz (Look at His Eyes)" appeared on the album.
+Whilst the album cut "Shouting Out Love" peaked at No. 31 on the Billboard Hot Soul Songs chart.